telvarost/OldAndOrnate-StationAPI/README.md

 3. Add GlassConfigAPI 3.0.2+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
 4. Add Glass Networking to the mod folder for the instance: https://modrinth.com/mod/glass-networking
 5. Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
-6. Add NadraziAPI to the mod folder for the instance: https://modrinth.com/mod/nadraziapi
+6. Add ZastavkaAPI to the mod folder for the instance: https://modrinth.com/mod/zastavkaapi
 7. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
 8. Add this mod to the mod folder for the instance: https://github.com/telvarost/OldAndOrnate-StationAPI/releases
 9. Run and enjoy! 👍